 I also forward all positive and negative guest feedback directly to my cleaning team.

 If your cleaner has a vested interest in the quality of your reviews, they’ll pay more attention to the details, complaints will be less frequent, and you’ll have fewer headaches to contend with and better reviews all-round.

 For the traditional host, a house manual is of little importance as they’re always on hand to answer questions and provide help when needed.

 However, this simply doesn’t work at scale.

-For many of the frequently asked questions (and the more obscure), a well crafted house manual should do the trick.
+For many of the frequently asked questions (and the more obscure), a well-crafted house manual should do the trick.

 First and foremost, your guest doesn’t want to read your house manual, that much we know.

-But, we need our guests to at least skim over the house manual, or at the very least know where to access it should any problems arise or questions need to be asked.
+But, we need our guests to at least skim over the house manual, or at the very least, know where to access it should any problems arise or questions need to be asked.

-There’s two ways to do this (and I recommend you do both):
+There are two ways to do this (and I recommend you do both):

-Pro tip: It’s a little overkill but it is possible to create interactive, digital house manuals using a service like Touch Stay.
+Pro tip: It’s a little overkill, but it is possible to create interactive digital house manuals using a service like Touch Stay.